bansalmukul-cse/HackerRank-SQL/README.md

 # Hackerank-SQL
-in this all solution of  hackerank sql is available with all test cases passed
+in this all solution of  hackerank sql is available with all test cases passed.